 During the initial discussion, we use a few slides, lots of questions and hypotheses to get to the crux of the matter.
 In this respect, sustainability consulting is a bit like going to the doctor… An experienced doctor is familiar with symptoms and can use a few questions to get to the bottom of what’s going on.
-He points out some implications and encourages the patient to take responsibility.
+He explains possible implications and encourages the patient to take responsibility.
 In the best case, he does so in a way that is understandable and doesn’t use too many technical terms.

 CSRD reporting?
 We can take our time with that too, because the first thing to do is to lay the foundations: collect figures, answer customer questionnaires properly, build structures, involve employees in central areas such as purchasing in sustainability, measure the carbon footprint, write content for an initial sustainability report.
 Always with a pragmatic eye on what is feasible, no cookie-cutter approach.
 Pulling, pushing, occasionally applying the brakes, coaching – and also having a frank talk every now and then.